Arnavgoyal10/Rust_eze/ReadMe.md

 ## Security Notes

 - Passwords are hashed before storage
+- OTP is generated using the TOTP algorithm
 - Input validation for all user inputs
 - Date validation for scheduled transactions
 - Currency code validation